nachikethas/FunPPScala/pa4/README.md

 ### Using a Coding Table

 The previous function is simple, but very inefficient.
-You goal is now to define `quickEncode` which encodes an equivalent representation, but more efficiently.
+Your goal is now to define `quickEncode` which encodes an equivalent representation, but more efficiently.